mcoakley92/matching-rick-and-morty/README.md

 # Matching Rick and Morty

-Classic matching pairs game with Rick and Morty theme.
-Match all pairs and beat the timer to win!
+[Matching Rick and Morty](https://mcoakley92.github.io/matching-rick-and-morty/) is a classic matching pairs game with a Rick and Morty theme.
-Flip pairs of cards to see if they match.
-If not, they flip face down again.
-When all pairs have been matched, they player wins.

-## UX

 The game starts off with 12 cards (6 pairs) facing down, in a randomised grid.
 The player then choses two cards to flip over.
 If the cards are the same, they stay facing up.
 If they do not match, they are flipped back over for the player to try again.
-The player wins when all cards have been matched, in the time allowed.
+The player wins when each pair has been found, in the time allowed.

+## UX
 * The user wants to be able to click on a card in order to start the game.
 * Clicking on a card should allow the user to flip it over.
 * When two cards have been flipped, the user wants to know if they are a match or not - if they are a match, they